 Here's some more streams, playing everywhere else, even in browsers.

-#4 Updated by Jim Turner over 1 year ago
+#4 Updated by Jim Turner almost 3 years ago

 I took a stab at this, since you're correct - Audacious can't play these with either the Vorbis or Flac plugins, but if you disable both of these (YUCK), the ffaudio plugin will pick 'em up & play 'em with no tag metadata.
 Researching showed that the flac plugin uses libflac, which claims to support this format, along as it's compiled to do so (but requires some different function names), but that this is the default and, at least on Debian it seems to be (is in Buster+, at least for me)!